Info from A-Z

 Recognition of other or external study and examination achievements

-Please contact the examination board responsible for your course of study for the recognition of other or external achievements.
+Please contact the examination board responsible for your study program for the recognition of other or external achievements.

 If you have been granted conditions upon admission, these will be administered online in CAS.
 The corresponding modules or bricks are stored in your study planby the Study Program Service BGU.

 On the KIT website certificates you will find further information about certificates.

 Career Service / Job Wall